3 Ways to Raise Money for Your Fashion Brand

 - Create a business bank account– Create an LLC and open a business bank account in order separate your business and personal funds.
 It keeps things clear and makes it easier to make business decisions and plan expenses.
 It also helps to make it feel more real.

-Shannon Lohr, the founder of Factory45, just launched The Crowdfunding Factory, for a short time, and I truly believe this is one of the best possible ways you can raise money for your business.
-Shannon’s track record for helping fashion brands raise thousands of dollars to launch or grow, is crazy impressive.
+For a short time, Shannon Lohr, the founder of Factory45, is offering The Crowdfunding Factory, a self-paced online course that helps you plan and launch a crowdfunding campaign to fund your fashion line.
+I truly believe this is one of the best possible ways you can raise money for your business.
+Shannon’s track record for helping fashion brands raise tens of thousands of dollars to launch or grow, is crazy impressive.

 So what goes into crowdfunding?
 A lot.
 A few things that I’ve learned from Shannon are:

-- Creating a solid plan that starts 3 to 6 months out
+- Create a solid plan that starts 3 to 6 months out

 - Spreadsheets, spreadsheets, spreadsheets